dasch-swiss/dsp-api/docs/03-apis/api-v2/metadata.md

 ```
 PUT http://localhost:3333/v2/metadata/<?encodedProjectIRI>
 ```
 Only admin users of a project or a system admin can create metadata information for a project.
-The `Content-Type` of the request must be set to `text/turtle` and the metadata must be given in the body of the request in **Turtle** format, for example as:
+The metadata must be given in the body of the request in either **Turtle**, **JSON-LD**, or **RDF/XML** format.
+The `Content-Type` of the request body must be explicitly specified, for example as

+`Content-Type: text/turtle`

+Then the request body containing the metadata information must be in the following form:

 ```json
 @prefix dsp-repo: <http://ns.dasch.swiss/repository#> .